 Another Swiss city to cross off your bucket list while visiting is Zürich.
 Famous for its rave spirit and more frenetic rhythms, this city blends culture with business and a pulsating nightlife.

-From virgin wilderness to crowded cities and everything in-between, Switzerland has a lot to offer.
+These are some of the best places to visit in Switzerland.
+From virgin wilderness to crowded cities and everything in between, the country has a lot to offer.
 All you have to do is pick your favourite places from this list and then get ready to see one of the world’s most beautiful places.